DomGiarrusso/Dorkmode/README.md

 1. Go to [`VS Marketplace`](https://marketplace.visualstudio.com/items?itemName=DomGiarrusso.dorkmode).
 2. Click on the `Install` button.
 3. Where the `Install` button was should now be `Set Color Theme` button click on it
-4. A popup should appear showing you your current theme and dorkmode, select dorkmode
+4. A popup should appear showing you your current theme and Dorkmode, select Dorkmode

 Tada! you just installed Dorkmode.